-The initial reaction by someone who has been charged with a criminal offense can sometimes be “how can I be guilty of a wrong which I did not even knowing I was committing?”
+The initial reaction by someone who has been charged with a criminal offense can sometimes be “how can I be guilty of a wrong which I did not even know I was committing?”
 This proposition can provide a defense to a criminal offense depending on the facts and circumstances of a case.

 A mistake of fact is a defense where it negates the requisite state of mind required under a criminal statute.
 The rationale for this rule is that an accused generally should not be guilty of an offense which he had no intention of committing.

-- that he was diligent and reasonable in ascertaining the meaning or existence of an offense, honestly believed that his conduct was not a violation thereof, and a reasonable person in his shoes would have made a similar interpretation.
+- that he was diligent and reasonable in ascertaining the meaning or existence of an offense.
+He also honestly believed that his conduct was not a violation thereof.
+That a reasonable person in his shoes would have made a similar interpretation.
 An accused must establish this defense by clear and convincing evidence.